 - A nominal rate cannot be negative and can only go down to 0%, while the real rate can be negative.
 For example: If the nominal rate in the market is 3%, but inflation is 5%, the investor will lose money and have a negative real interest rate.

 Nominal vs Real Interest Rates Comparison Table

 Let’s look at the top 6 Comparison between Nominal vs Real Interest Rates

 Real Interest Rate

-This has been a guide to the top difference between Nominal vs Real Interest Rates.
-Here we also discuss the Nominal vs Real Interest Rate key differences with infographics and comparison table.
+This has guided the top difference between Nominal vs Real Interest Rates.
+We also discuss the key differences between the Nominal vs Real Interest Rates with infographics and a comparison table.
 You may also have a look at the following articles to learn more.